Dizzy Mizz Lizzy: Disbandment (1998–2009)

-Disbanded (1998–2009)

 Eighteen days after the breakup, the Japan-only release The Greatest was released.
 The song "Waterline" was included on the 1999 charity record Grænseløs Greatest in support of refugees of the Kosovo War.
 In 2000, the Danish dance-pop duo Infernal used samples of the 1994 song "Silverflame" for the song "Sunrise".
 It was released as the second single from their album Waiting for Daylight.

 Following the breakup, Christensen became more introverted than usual, and his girlfriend could not handle him being in this crisis.
 He went through a difficult time of coping with both his breakup with the band and with Rosendahl, but he went on to find his musical style, which resulted in the release of his debut solo album Secrets on Parade in 2000, of which some songs were based on the Dizzy Mizz Lizzy demos from 1998.
 Several songs on the album were rather ambiguous as to whether they referred to Dizzy Mizz Lizzy or Rosendahl.
 The album was a success, and it allowed him to further pursue a career in music.
 Nielsen and Friis initially also intended to continue in music, but turned to a normal working-class life.
 To walk off the extra weight he had gained from being at home for a long time, Nielsen took a job as a postman, while Friis became a truck driver delivering gas containers.
 Despite their different paths, Christensen explained in a 2000 interview that the trio remained friends: "We meet occasionally and have great fun together.
 Of course we talk about the old days and amuse ourselves with it, because we experienced a lot of great things together and I simply can not remember anything bad from back then. (...)
 But we just developed ourselves in three different directions, and we kept growing further apart, so it was simply the time to stop."

-On 29 April 2002, the band released a greatest hits collection including a live performance recorded in Aarhus on 11 May 1996.
+On 29 April 2002, the band released a greatest hits collection named The Best of Dizzy Mizz Lizzy + Live in Aarhus '96, which includes a live performance recorded in Aarhus on 11 May 1996.
 The band's only performance during their 1998–2009 break was a charity concert called Brandalarm (Fire Alarm), held on 16 August 2006 in the Copenhagen venue Vega for musicians whose studio had burned to the ground.
 Here, they played 5 songs in about 20 minutes ("Thorn in my Pride", "When the River Runs Dry", "Waterline", "Silverflame", and "Glory").
 Christensen commented in 2008 that this was a one-off event, but that the band would be open to do a reunion tour at some point in the future for nostalgia's sake, but without the aim to go back into the studio to record a new album.
 The band would later refer to the charity concert as the first germ towards a reunion.